2009 Jakarta bombings

-The 2009 Jakarta Bombings were a terrorist attack which took place in Jakarta, Indonesia on 17 July 2009.
-At around 07:47 until 07:57 WIB (00:47-00:57 UTC), the JW Marriott and Ritz-Carlton Hotels in Setiabudi, South Jakarta, were hit by separate bombings five minutes apart.
-Nine people were killed, of whom three were Indonesian, three were Australians, two were from The Netherlands, and one was from New Zealand.
+A series of bombings took place in Jakarta, Indonesia, on 17 July 2009.
+At around 07:47 until 07:57 WIB (00:47-00:57 UTC), the JW Marriott and Ritz-Carlton Hotels in Setiabudi, South Jakarta, were hit by two suicide bombers.
+The attacks were carried out five minutes apart.
+Seven people were killed, including three Australians, two Dutches, an Indonesian and a New Zealander.
 More than 50 people were injured in the blasts.
 Both blasts were caused by suicide bombers, who checked into the hotels as paying guests several days earlier.
 The twin suicide bombings came four years after the previous serious terrorist attack in Indonesia.

 Background

 Since the 2002 Bali bombings, in which 202 were killed, Indonesia had stepped up attempts to crack down on terrorism.
 An anti-terrorism law was confirmed by the Indonesian legislature in 2003.
-The 2002 attack was carried out by Jemaah Islamiyah, a group previously linked to al-Qaeda and later to Islamic State of Iraq and the Levant (ISIL), and seeking to unite Indonesia, Malaysia, and the southern Philippines as an Islamic state.
+The 2002 attacks was carried out by Jemaah Islamiyah, a group previously linked to al-Qaeda and later to Islamic State of Iraq and the Levant (ISIL), and seeking to unite Indonesia, Malaysia, and the southern Philippines as an Islamic state.

-The Marriott had previously been the target of a suicide bombing in 2003.
+The Marriott had previously been the target of a suicide bombing in August 2003.